james-stevens/dnsflsk/README.md

 Note: This form of execution is not suitable for production use, see below.

-You can also test out just the resolver code, using the command line utility `cmdresolv.py`.
+You can also test out just the resolver code, using the command line utility `resolv.py`.
 The only required parameter is `-n <name>`.

 ```
-usage: cmdresolv.py [-h] [-s SERVERS] [-t RDTYPE] [-n NAME] [-d] [-c]
+usage: resolv.py [-h] [-s SERVERS] [-n NAME] [-c] [-d] [-T] [-t RDTYPE]

-Process some integers.

-optional arguments:
+This is a wrapper to test the resolver code

+options:
   -h, --help            show this help message and exit
   -s SERVERS, --servers SERVERS
-                        Comma separated list of server ip addresses
+                        Resolvers to query
+  -n NAME, --name NAME  Name to query for
+  -c, --cd              With DO bit, DNSSEC
+  -d, --do              With DO bit, DNSSEC
+  -T, --force-tcp       Force TCP query
   -t RDTYPE, --rdtype RDTYPE
-                        Record type to query (number or name), default=A
+                        RR Type to query for
-  -n NAME, --name NAME  Name to look-up
-  -d, --do              Set DO bit
-  -c, --cd              Same as --do

 ```